Nicepawer7/Nspremote/README.md

 The working App gui is contained in the gui.py file.that can be run from visual studio code or by running python gui.py after connecting the spike brick, to identify the serial port the comand 'sudo dmesg | grep rfcomm' for bluetooth connection
 'sudo dmesg | grep tty' for wired connection
 [more info here](https://libdoc.fh-zwickau.de/opus4/frontdoor/deliver/index/docId/15400/file/lego_spike_linux.pdf)

-Motors *A* and *B* are used as movement motors, this can be changed in gui.py file right at the begin, the same for arms motors.
+Once turned on the brick and connected wait some time otherwise it might freeze (working on it) Motors *A* and *B* are used as movement motors, this can be changed in gui.py file right at the begin, the same for arms motors.

 ## TODO: